Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.3-build-custom-ee/README.md

 ```

 #### 2.3 - Define how you want your EE built
-The **execution_environments.yml** file is located in the rhel_system_roles_ee project directory.
+The **execution_environment.yml** file is located in the rhel_system_roles_ee project directory.
 It defines how the EE will be built.
 * Add **version:** directive.
 This is the first version of this EE, so we can start with 1.
 If you later make changes to the container that will replace existing EE, you will use 2, and so on.
 Versions do not have to be a number.
 ```yaml
 ---
 version: 1
 ```
 * Next, Add **dependencies:**.
 We are going to be installing this collection from a collection on a galaxy server.
-To build build collections into EEs, you need to add the FQCN (Fully Qualified Collection Name) to the **requirements.yml** file. (note: packages are added to bindep.txt file and python dependencies are added to requirements.txt as shown in comment fields)
+To build collections into EEs, you need to add the FQCN (Fully Qualified Collection Name) to the **requirements.yml** file. (note: packages are added to bindep.txt file and python dependencies are added to requirements.txt as shown in comment fields)
 ```yaml
 dependencies:
   galaxy: requirements.yml